Skip to footer content

 Frequently Asked Questions

-What is an if statement in C#?
+What is the purpose of an if statement in C#?

-What are Boolean expressions in C#?
+What role do Boolean expressions play in C# conditional statements?

 Common conditional operators in C# include '==', '!=', '<', '>', '<=', and '>='.
-These operators are used to compare values.
+These operators are used to evaluate conditions within if statements.

-Logical operators like '&&' (AND), '||' (OR), and '!'
-(NOT) can be used to combine multiple conditions in an if statement to evaluate complex logic.
+Logical operators such as '&&' (AND), '||' (OR), and '!'
+(NOT) can be used within if statements to combine multiple conditions, allowing for the evaluation of complex logic in C#.

 Chipego